-Within the town centre's primary and secondary shopping frontages, as defined on the Rayleigh AAP Proposals Map (figure 10), proposals for A1 retail uses will be acceptable.
+Within the town centre's primary and secondary shopping frontages, as defined on the Rayleigh AAP Proposals Map (Figure 10), proposals for A1 retail uses will be acceptable.
 A proposed change of use for non-retail (non-A1) purposes will be permitted where it would:

-- Not have a detrimental impact on, or undermine, the predominance of A1 uses within the centre. - 2.
-Not create a cluster of similar non-A1 uses within a locality that undermines the retail character of the centre. - 3.
-Positively contribute to the overall offer and encourage people into the centre.
+- Not have a detrimental impact on, or undermine, the predominance of A1 uses within the centre, both within the centre as a whole and within the primary shopping frontage; - Not create a cluster of non-A1 uses within the same use class in a locality that undermines the retail character of the centre; and - 3.
+Entail the provision of a non-A1 use which is considered to positively contribute to the overall offer and encourage people into the centre.

-The Council will generally seek to retain 75% of Rayleigh's primary shopping frontage and 50% of its secondary shopping frontage in retail (A1) use.
+The Council will generally seek to ensure 75% of Rayleigh's primary shopping frontage and 50% of its secondary shopping frontage is in retail (A1) use.

-High Street looking south towards the Primary Shopping Area - this secondary area plays an important role in supporting the core town centre
+High Street looking north towards the Primary Shopping Area - this secondary area plays an important role in supporting the core town centre